 Over the age of 18

-If you have registered as an EU/EEA national with the police in Norway and you live here on a permanent basis, you can apply for Norwegian citizenship.
-You must meet the requirements for registration both when you apply for Norwegian citizenship and while your application is being processed.
+If you hold a valid residence permit in Norway and you live here on a permanent basis, you can apply for Norwegian citizenship.
+Your residence permit must be valid both when you apply for Norwegian citizenship and while your application is being processed.
+Applying for Norwegian citizenship does not mean that you have a valid permit to stay in Norway.
+It is therefore very important that you renew your permit in the normal manner no later than one month before it expires.

 Requirements for Norwegian citizenship